carbonell/Shippings-Demo/README.md

 ## Shipments - Demo
+A little Demo for NGroot.
 To Run this project, make sure to have SQL Server Installed.
 And  Then run:

 ```bash
 dotnet restore